Blog: How can public sector buildings benefit from the PSDS with Kensa

 The feasibility reports can include all the information required, from a fabric first approach to reducing total heat losses, through to the full deep retrofit of the entire heating system and controls overhaul.
 With full carbon saving and cost analysis provided, we also issue full high-level programmes and risk analysis for the projects.

-With the next round of the Public Sector Decarbonisation Scheme Phase 3b due to open for applications mid-September 2022, there is still time to look at projects and make an application.
+The application window for Phase 3b closed on 31 October 2022.
 For those just starting to review possible projects, we can help you with the preparation for Phase 3c, which is due to open in 2023.
 It is never too early to get in contact.

 Book a one-to-one feasibility study